Accessibility Statement

 11. Search outside at night

-Cats are usually crepuscular or nocturnal, which means your lost kitty could be stepping lively after dark.
-Head outside with a flashlight and can of cat food, preferably after midnight when the world has quieted down.
-You may be able to spot your cat more easily because of the light reflecting off her eyes, or she may simply feel more comfortable approaching you in a calmer environment.
+Cats are usually crepuscular, which means your lost kitty could be stepping lively after dark.
+Head outside with a flashlight and can of cat food, preferably right after dark when the world has quieted down or right before sunrise.
+You may be able to spot your cat more easily because of the light reflecting off their eyes, or they may simply feel more comfortable approaching you in a calmer environment.

 12. Don’t lose hope